 - To present a range of current issues and challenges around the prediction of financial risk

-- To provide sufficient business context, in order that experts in mathematics and statistics can contribute usefully to the solution of business problems
+- To provide sufficient business context, in order that experts in mathematics and statistics could contribute usefully to the solution of business problems

 - To create a forum of excellence towards facilitating better consensus as to challenges and the mathematical methods needed to solve them